“For me color is everything. Color comes before shape and form. It creates the space, dimension, and—most importantly—the feelings”

 My mom told me that I started scribbling before I started talking.
 I believe that is why painting is the most primary method of expression for me.
 I was born in Tabriz, the capital city of Iranian Azerbaijan.
 Tabriz is the city of carpets and miniatures.
 As a child, I was inspired by colorful abstract motifs on rugs.
 I started painting at a very early age and won the “Best Young Artist” prize at age nine among the local schools.
 I studied art in my hometown and later in Manchester, England.

 I have worked in various creative fields throughout my career.
 As a fabric designer, graphic designer, art director, and currently creative consultant, I’ve solely relied on fine arts and my continuous painting process as a source of inspiration.
 As well as a foundation for my professional life, painting is also my livelihood.

 I consider myself more of a colorist.
 For me, color is everything.
 Color comes before shape and form.
 It creates space, dimension, and—most importantly—feelings.

 Artist Statement and Process

-We view the world using our eyes with a limited color spectrum and field of vision.
-But what if we had compound eyes like insects, sonar capabilities like dolphins, or even used smell and other unknown senses to receive our vision?
-Or, what if we could see beings and environments from other dimensions and universes?
-Surely, in both cases—with alien sensorium and foreign objects, we would still recognize certain things based on our innate memory, just like glimpsing familiar shapes in the clouds or underwater with the naked eye.
+We view the world using our eyes with a limited color spectrum and depth of vision.
+But what if we had compound eyes like insects, sonar capabilities like dolphins, or even used smell and other senses to receive our vision?
+As an artist, I am interested in the void between the known and the unknown.